 If you are selected for admission, you will be asked to provide certified hard copies of all your submitted documents to the FPM Admissions Office.

 We do not accept plain photocopies of diplomas and transcripts.
 You are required to present hard copies that are certified by the awarding university or a notary.
 If these documents are translated (a requirement if not in English), you must have them certified by an authorized translator or the Consulate.

-No. An interview is not a necessary component of the FPM admissions process.
-However, interviews are sometimes scheduled if there is a need to clarify aspects of your application and/or profile, or if a faculty member requests one.
-We will contact you in case you are selected for an interview.
+Yes, an interview is an important component of the FPM admissions process.
+Interviews are scheduled to clarify aspects of your application and/or profile.
+FPM office will contact you in case you are selected for the interview.